 Is Hormone Imbalance Really A Problem?

 I truly believe many women are walking around with hormone imbalances due to food and lifestyle choices, and others due to medical histories or hereditary causes and don’t even realize that there is something wrong.

 Once again, if you are having any issues with your period or abnormal pain and discomfort your first line of defence is seeing a doctor.
-These resources are meant to help educate you on other options, many of which you can do in conjunction with any doctor perscribed care.
-They should not not replace the advise of trained professionals.
+These resources are meant to help educate you on other options, many of which you can do in conjunction with any doctor prescribed care.
+They should not replace the advice of trained professionals.

 The Women Code – Alisa Vitti

 The book should be a mandatory read for every woman, and if you only read one of the books in this post make it this one.
 Alisa has a wealth of knowledge and shares it in a way that is easy to understand.